zztop101/ng-password-helper/README.md

 In app.module.ts import the module and customise the rules.

 ```
-import { EzPasswordHelperModule, EzPasswordRulesService} from 'ez-password-helper';
+import { NgPasswordHelperModule, NgPasswordRulesService} from 'ng-password-helper';

 @NgModule({
   declarations: [